bbauska/JS-svg/README.md

 everything.
-I must have encountered certain programming concepts umpteen times before the proverbial penny finally dropped (JavaScript promises anyone?), and whenever understanding did finally dawn, it would usually be because I was experimenting with something I *wanted* to build, rather than repeating tutorial steps by rote.
-Tutorials and instructional books certainly have their place (I wouldn't be writing this book otherwise), but it's important that you take what *you* want from them, rather than seeing them as syllabi to be strictly followed.</p>
+I must have encountered certain programming concepts umpteen times before the proverbial penny finally dropped (JavaScript promises anyone?), and whenever understanding did finally dawn, it would usually be because I was experimenting with something I <i>wanted</i> to build, rather than repeating tutorial steps by rote.
+Tutorials and instructional books certainly have their place (I wouldn't be writing this book otherwise), but it's important that you take what <i>you</i> want from them, rather than seeing them as syllabi to be strictly followed.</p>

 <p>A sense of play is important, particularly when it comes to art.
 And although I